 What you may not know is that this Maillard reaction also occurs whenever you caramelize sugar, toast bread or grill meat.
 So even though you're avoiding the sun, you're essentially still roasting your skin!

 For some people, self-tanner may even be the culprit behind skin irritation and a weakened skin barrier.
-This study found that regular applications of DHA caused severe contact dermatitis and a damaged stratum corneum.
+This study found that regular applications of DHA caused severe contact dermatitis and a damaged stratum corneum (the top layer of our skin).
 Plus, we know that virtually all self-tanners contain masking fragrances, and fragrance is the number one cause of skin reactions.

 According to parent company DECIEM, both contain a "purified keto-sugar that reacts with skin amino acids to produce a golden tone within two to three days without the sensory drawbacks and potential negative effects associated with DHA."